RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C/README.md

   * The TA
   * The SSM
   * Learning Assistant channel
+  * Your assigned tutor (You can request one in BCS and please do so to get the maximum out of the course)
   * Your study group (I expect you should have at least one by day 4 of the course)
   * Your rubber ducky (it helps)